re-data/re-data/getting_started/toy_shop_analysis/README.md

-## Welcome to toy shop! :)
+## Getting started tutorial :)

 This is example project for re_data tutorial

-Toy shop is fictional e-commerce shop (selling toys:) It's example of how re_data project can work and help you improve data in your data warehouse.
+Toy shop is fictional e-commerce shop (selling toys :) It's example of how re_data project can work and help you improve data in your data warehouse.

-## Toy shop data
+## Welcome to toy shop

 Toy shop DB has currently just 3 tables:
  - customers